LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 .. image:: divgeo_12.png
    :align: center

-Setting the structure which is ignored by EIRINE
+Setting the structure which is ignored by EIRENE
 ------------------------------------------------

-To ignored the parts of the structure which are not a parts of the EIRINE can be done by :menuselection:`Variables --> Add --> Elements not for Eirene`.
+To ignored the parts of the structure which are not a parts of the EIRENE can be done by :menuselection:`Variables --> Add --> Elements not for Eirene`.
 Mark the elements behind the targets and click `"Set”`.